ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 :prepare     - Show results of tokenization, tagging, and marking on a sentence :regress     - create or test a regression file :source      - Switch input to named file
-:testpattern - See if a pattern works with an input.
+:tsvsource  - switch conversation to a named file :concat - switch to file where multiple lines are joined to a single input line :testpattern - See if a pattern works with an input.
 :testtopic   - Try named topic responders on input :verify      - Given test type & topic, test that rules are accessible.